-South of the Town Center and bordering the Enterprise Sub-District the Eastern Waterfront provides an active, vibrant edge along the Seaplane Lagoon, overlooking a new marina and providing access to a new Ferry Terminal.
-The waterfront west of Ferry Point Road is lined with low rise restaurants and shops that enliven a continuous waterfront promenade, while to the west of Ferry Point Road taller vertically-mixed use development takes advantage of the extraordinary views to the San Francisco skyline.
-Proposed uses include free standing and podium retail and restaurants, commercial office, hotel and multifamily residences and recreational marine support activities.
-The construction of this area will be subject to land conveyance and environmental remediation schedules that will likely make it a later phase of Town Center development.
-Interim place making strategies for the Eastern Waterfront are discussed in Chapter 6.
+The Eastern Waterfront provides an active, vibrant edge along the Seaplane Lagoon, between Seaplane Plaza and the Ferry Terminal, lined with low rise restaurants and shops that enliven a continuous waterfront promenade.
+East of Ferry Point Road taller vertically-mixed use development takes advantage of the extraordinary views to the San Francisco skyline.
+Uses include free standing and podium retail and restaurants, commercial office, hotel and multifamily residences and recreational marine support activities.
+The construction of this area will be subject to land conveyance and environmental remediation schedules that will likely make it a later phase of Town Center development, but the area provides excellent opportunities for Phase 0 activities and businesses.